open-ch/pyrene/FAQ.md

 In case a refactoring of the Pyrene architecture happens, it would be better to have a dedicated tool such as Lerna.
 Lerna can handle better npm denpencies across subprojects better than the way it is currently done.

-## How is the Pyrene TS transpiled ?
+## How is the Pyrene TypeScript transpiled ?
 The `Pyrene` TypeScript source code is compiled down to JavaScript with Babel.
 We do not use `tsc` (TypeScript compiler).

 The process of transpilation is hand over to webpack.
 In the webpack configuration, you can see that the webpack loader `babel-loader` is responsible for that process.